processone/docs.ejabberd.im/content/admin/guide/introduction.md

 	-   Can integrate with existing authentication mechanisms.
 	-   Capability to send announce messages.

 -   *Internationalized:* `ejabberd` leads in internationalization.
-Hence it is very well suited in a globalized world.
+Hence it is very well suited to build service available across the world.
 Related features are:

 	-   Translated to 25 languages.
 	-   Support for [`IDNA`][2].